Partition intra- and inter-observer uncertainty (replicate-based)

 Model formula(e) per variable.
 For angular variables, a list containing the

-Character vector of internal track labels used in the analysis.
+Character vector of internal trackway labels used in the analysis.

 Details